 Intelligent computation is constantly being integrated into our everyday lives—whether that be a phone, tablet or smart automation for the house and car.
 But with a digital skills gap evident in today's employees, educators and employers need to step up.
-As computers are arguably the biggest underlying driver of human progress, our attitude towards them needs to change if we are to continue on this trajectory.
+As computers are arguably the biggest underlying driver of human progress, our attitude toward them needs to change if we are to continue on this trajectory.

 Often the answer to one question can be used to solve a second, repeating the four-step process with new insights.
 Therefore, computational thinking can be thought of as a helix made up of a roadway of the four steps, repeating in sequence until you reach a solution fit for the original purpose.

 Aware of the growing need to actively implement computational thinking across all walks of life, Conrad Wolfram believed the emerging computing ubiquity and practicality of interface and implementation made 2010 the right time to start Computer-Based Maths—using computers in school as we do in the real world: to replace humans for calculating.
 By learning how to drive a computer, people are equipped to problem-solve more effectively, changing the balance of humans and computers.
 Read more about the latest implications of large language models (LLMs) on this balance here.